We're collaborating with the UK Foundation Programme Office (UKFPO) to appoint forty Psychiatry Foundation Fellowship (PFF) Programmes across England.

 How can I apply?

-Applications for the 2020 Psychiatry Foundation Fellowships have now closed.
+Applications for the 2021 Psychiatry Foundation Fellowships will open at the end of 2020.

 We strongly welcome applications from medical students from a widening participation background, or who have entered medical school through a Widening Access to Medicine scheme, as these groups have been traditionally underrepresented at this level.

-If you have any queries regarding the application process, the distribution of programmes, shortlisting and offers, please contact the UKFPO at firstname.lastname@example.org.
+If you have any queries regarding the distribution of programmes and offers, please contact the UKFPO at firstname.lastname@example.org.

-If you have any queries regarding the interview process or the benefits provided by the College, please contact the College at email@example.com.
+If you have any queries regarding the application process or the benefits provided by the College, please contact the College at email@example.com.